Nonlocal diffusion equations in Carnot Groups: Preliminaries

-For $k\in\mathbb{N}$ we define $C^{k}$ to be the space of continuous functions $f$ on $G$ whose derivatives $X^{I}f$ are continuous functions on $G$ for $d(I)\le k$.
+Let us also define the space $C^{k}(\Omega)$ of those functions $f$ defined on $\Omega$ such that $Df$ is continuous for every differential operator $D$ of homogeneous degree less or equal to $k$.

 Another important consequence of the fact that $V_{1}$ generates $\mathfrak{g}$ is that the set of left invariant differential operators which are homogeneous of degree $k$ (which is the linear span of $\{X^{I}:d(I)=k\}$) is precisely the linear span of the operators $X_{i_{1}}\dots X_{i_{k}}$ with $1\le i_{j}\le n_{1}$ for $j=1,\dots,k$.
 We thus have the following results: \begin{thm}[Theorem 1.41, Stratified Mean Value Theorem, \cite{FS}] Suppose $G$ is stratified.
 There exist $C>0$ and $b>0$ such that for all $f\in C^{1}$ and all $x,y\in G$, \end{thm} \begin{thm}[Theorem 1.42, Stratified Taylor Inequality, of \cite{FS}] Suppose $G$ is stratified.
-For each positive integer $k$ there is a constant $C_{k}$ such that for all $f\in C^{k}$ and all $x,y\in G$, where $P_{x}$ is the (left) Taylor polynomial of $f$ at $x$ of homogeneous degree $k$, $b$ is as in the Stratified Mean Value Theorem, and for $r>0$, \end{thm} Finally, we define the space $C^{k}(\Omega)$ of those functions $f$ defined on $\Omega$ such that $Df$ is continuous for every differential operator $D$ of homogeneous degree less or equal to $k$.
+For each positive integer $k$ there is a constant $C_{k}$ such that for all $f\in C^{k}$ and all $x,y\in G$, where $P_{x}$ is the Taylor polynomial of $f$ at $x$ of homogeneous degree $k$, $b$ is as in the Stratified Mean Value Theorem, and for $r>0$, \end{thm}

-For a function $f\in C^{k}(\Omega)$ and $x\in\Omega$ let $P_{x}$ denote the Taylor polynomial of $f$ at $x$ of homogeneous degree $k$.
+For a function $f\in C^{k}(\Omega)$ and $x\in\Omega$ let $P=P_{f,x,k}$ denote the Taylor polynomial of $f$ at $x$ of homogeneous degree $k$.
 By Theorem \ref{Thm:STI} we have that for $\epsilon>0$,